SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: SpotLess Design Principles

-\begin{theorem} All non-faulty replicas will eventually \emph{record} and \emph{conditionally prepare} all proposals in $\Precedes{\PP}$, where $\PP$ is the highest $\PP_{lock}$ of all non-faulty replicas at the moment that communication becomes synchronous. \end{theorem}
+\begin{theorem} Let $\PP_h$ be the highest proposal that any replica conditionally committed.
+All non-faulty replicas will eventually \emph{record} and \emph{conditionally prepare} all proposals in $\Precedes{\PP_h}$, when communication becomes synchronous for sufficiently long. \end{theorem}

-Since $\PP$ is \emph{locked} by a non-faulty replica, then at least $\f+1$ non-faulty replicas have \emph{conditionally prepared} $\PP$.
-For the $\f+1$ non-faulty replicas, they either lock on $\PP$ or a lower proposal.
-Then, all of them include $\PP$ in their $\AcceptedSet$ to convince other non-faulty replicas to \emph{conditionally prepare} $\PP$.
-From Lemma~\ref{lemma:accept_precede} we know that all non-faulty replicas will \emph{record} and \emph{conditionally prepare} all proposals in $\Precedes{\PP}$.
+\begin{proof} Since $\PP_h$ is \emph{locked} by a non-faulty replica, at least $\n-2\f\geq\f+1$ non-faulty replicas have \emph{conditionally prepared} $\PP_h$ (Lemma~\ref{lemma:qaccept}).
+These $\n-2\f$ non-faulty replicas either locked $\PP_h$ or some proposal with a lower view.
+Hence, all these replicas will broadcast \MName{Sync} messages with $\PPf{\PP_h} \in \AcceptedSet$ to convince other replicas to \emph{conditionally prepare} $\PP_h$.
+Hence, when communication becomes synchronous, Lemma~\ref{lemma:accept_precede} completes this proof. \end{proof}